- Walking Zones for Schools

 This is a year long programme that has lots of online resources updated by TfL - we support and offer training in borough, and encourage schools to attend TfL training days too.
 The STARS website (external link) has all the necessary information - no log on required.

 There has never been a better time to get involved.
 All children and families can access free bikeability training for up to 4 hours.
 Schools can book training for all their pupils aged 9 and upwards - this includes secondary schools.
-Our contractor Cycling Instructor (external link) are able to assist with route planning and training for family group riding from your home to school.
+Our contractor Cycling Confident (external link) is able to assist with route planning and training for family group riding from your home to school.
 Call them on 0845 652 0421 to arrange your school or individual lessons.

 For further information about any of these schemes, please contact one of Haringey Council's Smarter Travel Officers: